 After leading innovative fur brigades in California, Ewing Young came to Portland in 1834 and settled himself on the west bank of the Willamette River.
 Young’s home is understood to be the first house built by European-Americans on the west side of the river.
-In 1848, Joseph Rogers later settled nearby at what is now know as Newberg.
+In 1848, Joseph Rogers later settled nearby at what is now known as Newberg.

-In the beginning stages this area was known as Chehalem, and later was changed to Roger’s Landing after Rogers who was the founder of the settlement.
+In the beginning stages, this area was known as Chehalem, and later was changed to Roger’s Landing after Rogers who was the founder of the settlement.
 Rogers died in 1855.

 In 1885, Herbert Hoover moved to Newberg to live with his aunt and uncle after his parents died.
 Hoover was one of the very first students to attend his uncle’s Pacific Academy.
 His home was eventually turned into the Hoover-Minthorn House museum.